nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ## Introduction
-<p>Doist is a task manager that can accept natural language commands via keyboard.</p>
+<p>Doist is a task manager that can simplify your life with the press of a button!
+Designed for users who like to use the keyboard, Doist can accept natural language commands to help you keep track of all your daily tasks.</p>
-<p>This developer guide aims to help developers better understand the design and implementation of Doist to facilitate further contribution to the development of Doist.</p>
+<p>This developer guide aims to give developers a nut and bolts view of Doist, to encourage and facilitate contribution to the development of this application.</p>

 <br>